Oberheim OB-X8 Analog Polyphonic Synthesizer

 another "proper" Oberheim polyphonic synthesizer.
 The return

-his IP allowed him to pursue that path.
-The OB-X8 was birthed
+of his IP allowed him to pursue that path.
+The OB-X8 was

-literally on the day that Tom got his IP back from Gibson, and a
+birthed literally on the day that Tom got his IP back from Gibson,

 The key members of the OB-X8 team date back to the original